mosaicnetworks/babble-android/docs/first_app/my_first_babble_app.md

             }
         });

-        // If peers list is empty we need to setup a new babble group, this
-        // requires a peers list which contains this node if (peers.isEmpty()) {
-            peers.add(new Peer(mKeyPair.publicKey, inetAddress +
-            		":" + BABBLING_PORT, moniker));
-        }

         try {
-            mBabbleNode = BabbleNode.createWithConfig(peers,
+            mBabbleNode = BabbleNode.createWithConfig(genesisPeers, currentPeers,
                     mKeyPair.privateKey, inetAddress,
                     BABBLING_PORT, moniker, mBabbleState,
-                    new BabbleConfig.Builder().logLevel(
+                    new BabbleConfig.Builder().logLevel(BabbleConfig.LogLevel.DEBUG).build());
-                            BabbleConfig.LogLevel.DEBUG).build());
             mState = State.CONFIGURED;
         } catch (IllegalArgumentException ex) {
-            // The reassignment of mState and mBabbleNode has failed, so
-            // leave them as before
+            //The reassignment of mState and mBabbleNode has failed, so leave them as before
-            //TODO: need to catch port in use exception (IOException)
-            // and throw others
-            throw new RuntimeException(ex);
+            //TODO: need to catch port in use exception (IOException) and throw others throw new RuntimeException(ex);
         }

-        mHttpPeerDiscoveryServer = new HttpPeerDiscoveryServer(inetAddress,
+        mHttpPeerDiscoveryServer = new HttpPeerDiscoveryServer(inetAddress, DISCOVERY_PORT, mBabbleNode);
-               DISCOVERY_PORT, mBabbleNode);
     }

     public void start() {
         if (mState==State.UNCONFIGURED || mState==State.RUNNING ||
                 mState==State.RUNNING_WITH_DISCOVERY) {
-            throw new IllegalStateException(
-                          "Cannot start an unconfigured or running service");
+            throw new IllegalStateException("Cannot start an unconfigured or running service");
         }

         mBabbleNode.run();